LucasArruda/Short-Tutorials/Touch-Handling-Cocos2D/P0/content.md

 First of all we need a variable that holds a reference to the hero we are currently moving, therefore we will add a private instance variable.
 Modify your *MainScene.m* file.

-<span style="">Replace this code:</span>
+Replace this code:

     @implementation MainScene

-<span style="">With this code:</span>
+With this code:

     @implementation MainScene {
         // this is the section to place private instance variables!
         CCSprite *currentHero;
     }

-<span style="">Now we have a new private variable.
+Now we have a new private variable.
 This variable shall always hold a reference to the hero we are currently dragging so that we can update his position when a touch moves across the screen.
 Let's begin by assigning this variable in the *touchBegan* method.</span>

-<span style="">Replace this code:</span>
+Replace this code:

     // create a 'hero' sprite
     CCSprite *hero = [CCSprite spriteWithImageNamed:@"hero.png"];